-In 2018 we used 400 taps and made 38 gallons of pure maple syrup.
+We have tapped up to 400 taps and made 38 gallons of pure maple syrup.
 The first question people ask is "what do you do with it all?"
 Much is given to the people that come and help, some is donated some as gifts and some sold trying to recover the costs.
 It is a lot of work but having pure maple syrup is an incredible reward.
 Enjoying the time together with all our friends in the woods and at the camp is a bonus.

 In March 2018, the Hungry Beaver Sugar Camp was selected as the Minnesota Maple Syrup Producers Association Producer of the quarter.
 A very nice and humbling honor considering so many more qualified people are involved in this fun hobby.

 The maple syrup season at the camp just keeps expanding.
 Often times on weekends there are 20+ people there, often for a big pancake breakfast.
 Taking boiling hot pure maple syrup right out of the cookers, is pretty tasty!
 Basically the collecting and cooking process has turned into a party on the weekends.
 After a long cold winter, people are anxious to get outside again.
 From tapping to collecting, boiling, filtering, bottling and eating, everyone participates.
 Then everyone goes home with fresh pure maple syrup.
 It is a pretty 'sweet' deal!